Gibstick/nadekobot_fork/docs/jsons-explained.md

 ```

 - **MashapeKey**
-    - Required for Urban Disctionary, Hashtag search, and Hearthstone cards.
+    - Required for Urban Dictionary, and Hearthstone cards.
-    - You need to create an account on their [api marketplace](https://market.mashape.com/), after that go to `market.mashape.com/YOURNAMEHERE/applications/default-application` and press **Get the keys** in the top right corner.
+    - Api key obtained on https://rapidapi.com (register -> go to MyApps -> Add New App -> Enter Name -> Application key)
     - Copy the key and paste it into `credentials.json`
 - **OsuApiKey**
     - Required for Osu commands